Designing Motivation That Moves You

 • This project taught me to do research often and through out the process.

 • Validating my design decisions by using data.
-I should of tested the color options by running usability tests.
+I should have tested the color options by running usability tests.

 • In retrospect, I wish to had run A/B testing to see how our designs did in comparison, and tested it against accessibility guidelines